TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 Documentation is included in [the script](macros/arch.notebrowser.moon).

 ## Scripts for Timing
+These scripts aren't in DependencyControl, since I can imagine that they'll mostly be useful to me.

 ### Timing Binds
 A couple of shortcuts I use for more efficient timing, especially when timing to video.
 None of this is groundbreaking, but most of these were things I didn't find elsewhere, at least in this exact form.
 - Snapping start or end to video **while keeping lines joined**